magerrrr/relaxer/README.md

 ## Relaxer App

+You can open this link to see [DEMO](https://relaxer.magerrrr.vercel.app/)
 A relaxing breathing app with a visual director to tell you when to breathe in, hold and breathe out

 ## Project Specifications